Updated: Nov 7, 2020

 Then, in 2004, I had a dream.
 It wasn’t your normal dream; it was one hell of a dream.
 It was emotionally gut wrenching, full of fear and guilt and was so intense that even when I awoke, I still felt the unbelievable pain.

 As a single mother, at the time, I’d felt terrible leaving my son for an evening or for a weekend in order to date, especially since I worked so many hours every day with my new business.
 But, since I was desperately trying to find a suitable mate with whom I could rebuild a life for myself and for my son, dating was necessary.
 Every time I was away from my precious son, I missed him dreadfully and felt guilt – doing whatever it was I was doing.
-I adored the little guy and I felt like I was abandoning him for my own selfish interests.
+I adored that little guy and I felt like I was abandoning him for my own selfish interests.
 I had also felt a lot of guilt working full-time, well actually more than full-time, but that was survival – not a choice, as dating was.
 So, the guilt relative to dating men for me was much more intense.

 I also sensed Jon would be in danger if I didn’t locate him soon – and that intensified the panic of my search.
 As it turned out in the dream, I never found him and ended up waking up still feeling all those horrific feelings.
 The pain in that dream was 1,000 times greater than anything I had ever felt in my life and I wondered how anyone else could survive such emotional trauma.